 Fluid and electrolyte balance: This medication may cause the levels of electrolytes such as potassium, sodium, magnesium, chloride, and calcium in the blood to change while taking this medication.
 If you experience symptoms of fluid and electrolyte imbalance such as muscle pains or cramps; dry mouth; numb hands, feet, or lips; or racing heartbeat, contact your doctor as soon as possible.
 Your doctor will do blood tests regularly to monitor the levels of these electrolytes in your blood while you are taking this medication.

 Gastrointestinal problems: Rarely, regorafenib can cause perforation of the stomach or intestines.
 If you experience severe abdominal pain, fever, vomiting, or nausea, contact your doctor immediately.

-Hand-Foot Skin Reaction: This medication may cause a tingling, burning sensation on the palms of the hands or soles of the feet.
+Hand-foot skin reaction: This medication may cause a tingling, burning sensation on the palms of the hands or soles of the feet.
 This can progress to swelling or thickening of the skin on the hands and feet.
 In more severe cases, sores develop, sometimes with blisters or shedding the skin.
-This reaction is not life-threatening but can be very uncomfortable and treatable.
+This reaction is not life-threatening but it can be very uncomfortable and is treatable.
 If you notice any early signs of this reaction, contact your doctor as soon as possible.

 Heart disease: Changes in heart rhythm (arrhythmia), decreased heart rate, increased blood pressure, and heart attack may occur with the use of this medication.
 If you have a history of heart problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.